-The information on the website listed above is not and should not be considered part of this annual report on the 2012 Amended Annual Report on Form 10-K/A and is not incorporated by reference in this document.
+The information on the website listed above is not and should not be considered part of this annual report on Form 10-K and is not incorporated by reference in this document.
 This website address is only intended to be an inactive textual reference.

-The most recent certifications by our Chief Executive Officer and Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 are filed as exhibits to our 2012 Amended Annual Report on Form 10-K/A. We have also filed with the New York Stock Exchange the most recent Annual CEO certification as required by Section 303A.12(a) of the New York Stock Exchange Listed Company Manual.
+The most recent certifications by our Chief Executive Officer and Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 are filed as exhibits to our 2012 Annual Report on Form 10-K. We have also filed with the New York Stock Exchange the most recent Annual CEO certification as required by Section 303A.12(a) of the New York Stock Exchange Listed Company Manual.